 The soup is done.

-Place oven-safe bowls on a foil-lined cookie pan.
+Place oven-safe bowls on a cookie pan lined with foil or parchment.
 It's much easier to take the bowls in and out of the oven if they're on a cookie pan.
-Chances are pretty good that something is going to spill or boil over, and the foil makes for easy clean-up.
+Chances are pretty good that something is going to spill or boil over, and lining the pan makes for easy clean-up.

 Ladle the soup into the bowls.